 Focus Telecommunications Received Exceptional Fifty-Three Business Award

 The Gazette of Politics and Business released its list of the fifty-three top businesses/organizations in the state of Maryland based on annual revenue, employee growth, innovations, community service efforts, how they have maneuvered through the economic downturn, and how they portrayed themselves as good places to work.
-Focus Telecommunications was recognized for their exceptional quality and commitment to their clients.
-“We were astonished to have placed so far up in the awards; for our family owned business to come in ahead of some industry giants was stunning!” said Focus president, Donna West.
+Focus Telecommunications was recognized for its exceptional quality and commitment to its clients.
+“We were astonished to have placed so far up in the awards; for our family-owned business to come in ahead of some industry giants was stunning!” said Focus president, Donna West.
 “I’m so very proud of our incredible employees who made this award a possibility.”

 Telescan/Tune Completes Level 2 Technical Certification